-Stephen Machorro is entering his first season as Head Coach of the Coastal Bend College Softball Program.
+Stephen Machorro is entering his second season as Head Coach of the Coastal Bend College Softball Program.
 The Houston native, brings high energy and passion for the game of softball.
 In Machorro’s early playing career he attended Ranger College where he was a catcher/outfielder under the coaching of Coastal Bend's current Head Baseball Coach, Brian Bauerle.
 He later played amateur ball out of Puerto Rico and Houston.

 After playing ball, Coach Machorro received an assistant baseball position at St. Pius X High School under Head Coach Adam Massiatte currently the Head Assistant Baseball Coach at Angelina College.
 In his first year as an assistant Coach Macho played a key role in the 2012 state championship year in the TAPPS 5A Final.
 While at St. Pius also took on the responsibility of coaching a youth team for Marucci Elite Houston under Head Director Kevin Witt (currently AAA Hitting Coach in Marlins Organization) where he also delivered a State title.

 In 2015 spring season Coach Machorro was offered to be an assistant coach at the college level with the A&M Kingsville Javelinas.
 Under the Head coaching of Jason Gonzales, Coach Macho and the Javelinas where able to win the LSC Conference Championship.